 How do you decide what the best gaming mouse for you will be, though?
 Firstly, it's worth asking what kind of games you'll be playing with it; there's usually a mouse specifically designed for the job.
 Play a lot of FPS games?
 Mice with higher DPI scores are your bag - the higher the number, the faster your pointer moves across the screen.
 Trying out MMOs such as World of Warcraft Classic?
 Mice with bonus programmable buttons will save you time.

 Secondly, we'd normally suggest going for a wired mouse wherever possible.
-Wireless ones are great (and we've included some below), but by and large the wired ones are that much faster.
-Anyway, you can find our favorite mice for gaming right here.
+Wireless ones are great (and we've included some below), but the wired ones are that much faster by and large.
+Anyway, you can find our favourite mice for gaming right here.

 While the G203 Prodigy doesn't have the best sensor on this list with just 8,000 DPI, it's ideal for a starter mouse.
 And hey, most of us probably wouldn't notice much of a difference between that and higher settings anyway.
 When combined with a low cost and its sleek, modest design, Logitech's G203 becomes one of the best-value gaming mice there is.

 The Razer Viper was built for and with the help of esports players.
 This is clear from the mouse's speed; it's quick, responsive, and comfortable.
 It's also exceptionally lightweight.
 At just 69g, you can manoeuvre it effortlessly across your mouse mat.

 The real star of the show would have to be the brand-new Optical Switches, though.
 They allow for an almost-instantaneous response upon clicking.
 Most gaming mice use metal contacts to register clicks, but the Viper utilises a much faster infrared light beam that shoots an electrical signal to your PC.
 This means you can react much faster with the Viper than normal, and that'll give you an edge in multiplayer shooters.